chjkusters/Endoscopy-CNNs-vs-Transformers/README.md

 ```

 ## Environment
-The conda environment with the dependencies for this project are specified in "conda.yaml".
+The conda environment with the software dependencies for this project are specified in "conda.yaml".

 ## Pretrained models
 The ImageNet pretrained weights are downloaded from the following links, and put under the "pretrained" folder: